top of page

 The word 'disgruntled' has an interesting etymology that can be traced back to the early 17th century.
 It is formed by adding the prefix 'dis-' to the word 'gruntle,' which was an old English dialect word meaning to grumble or complain.
 Over time, 'gruntle' fell out of common usage, and the prefix 'dis-' came to be associated with negation or reversal, as seen in words like 'discontent' or 'displeasure.'
 Thus, 'disgruntled' evolved to mean the opposite of being content or pleased, describing a state of discontent or dissatisfaction, often arising from unfair treatment or unmet expectations.
 It has become a common term to express feelings of unhappiness or displeasure with a situation or circumstances.

-Quiz: Find the meaning of the adjective disgruntled:
+Find the correct meaning of the adjective disgruntled:

 Try Again!